Ethan88/VMF/README.md

 Now that your fund is up and running, you may enlist up to 250 member-investors.
 First, get their mobile phone numbers.
 * To invite a new member-investor to the system, use the CLI to create a new user associated with the person's phone number (eg., `new.user = 2123002020`)
 * Tell the new member-investor to download the Flux mobile app.
 The app will auto-generate an L-tier wallet address for them
  * New member-investors must add KYC information and *matching phone number* to the invitation.
-Phone verification security code involved; rest of mobile app spec is below)
+Phone verification security code involved; rest of mobile app spec is below
  * With the app, member-investors send a zero-coin transaction to Fund Manager's Lisa address from their new Lisa address to request membership
     * If waitlisted, return "waitlist"
     * If rejected, return "rejected"
     * If accepted by fund managers, instantiate A0, A1, A2, R, R0, R1, and LX wallet addresses on the Fund chain, and associate them with the Lisa wallet address that made the request, along with the KYC info the member-investor entered.
 These are the attributes of the "Member-Investor object."
      * Save the private keys for this users 7 addresses to the member-investor's mobile device.
-     * Tell them to back up their damn private keys
+     * Tell them to back up their damn private keys *Lastly, have them send ETH to any or all of your six fund ETH addresses that you (as Fund Manager) entered upon when you created your fund.
+Remember to tell your investors that these ETH addresesses for A0, A1, A2, R, R0, and/or R1 correspond to risk level!

 #Fund composition and coin issuance
 Now that you have a fund and some investors, you'll need to take their money and give them back shares in your fund.
 These shares are represented by coins: the six actively managed tiers, corresponding with the types of wallet addresess you created: A0, A1, A2, R, R0, and R1.
 There are seven different kinds of coins for each fund, each representing a different level of risk.
 (The seventh, LX..., represents an average of the value of all.)

 As a fund manager, you may issue whatever combination number and type of coins you like right in the command line, representing whatever business activity you like for each tier -- just remember to sort them by risk.
-LX coins are held in contract, and exchangeable only for underlying A/R coins (See the table below.)
+LX coins are held in contract, and exchangeable only for underlying A/R coins (See the table below, and contract details further down.)

 ##Choose your fund's risk profile
 Whatever business activities are creating your profits, rank them by riskiness into one of the categories below.
 Then decide what percentage of your total funding will go to each activity; that is, what mixture of coins you'd like to issue.
 Some people may only issue one tier of coins, while others will be active in all six tiers.